Winston Saunders

 Winston Vernon Saunders, CMG (3 October 1941 – 25 November 2006) was a Bahamian educator, lawyer, actor, playwright and cultural director.

-Early life
+Early life and education

 In his youth, Saunders attended Government High School in Nassau, Bahamas, later becoming head boy there.
 Having attended the Bahamas Teachers' College, he obtained a Bachelor of Arts degree (BA) in Classics from the University of London in 1964.
 He taught English at St Anne's High School in Nassau from 1964 until 1968.

 In April 1968, Saunders married Diane Gail North.
 In the fall of that year, he returned to London to obtain a postgraduate certificate in education at the University of London.